 Therefore, you can expect to spend roughly 9 kWh or $1.35 of electricity per day.
 For your monthly expenditure, you would use roughly $40 and $493 every year.
 Keep in mind; these are rough estimates since the real electric bill is dependent on how many outlets you have in your home, your water consumption habits, where you live (apartment, townhome, or condo), and your local climate (you’ll consume more electricity in cold climates compared to hot ones).
 Furthermore, the price of electricity varies between states.

-Let’s assume that you use hot water for house chores and not just showering.
-Here are the estimations if you choose to continue with an 18kW heater.
-If you need to handwash dishes, assuming the heater will be on for 5 minutes and at medium capacity, your heater will use 1.2kW.
+Assume you do more than simply shower with hot water.
+Here are the estimates assuming you continue with an 18kW heater.
+If you need to handwash dishes, your heater will consume 1.2kW if it is turned on for 5 minutes at medium power.

 Why Do Electric Tankless Heaters Need Such High KW?